LorePlant/Lentil_GEI/README.md

 Phenotypic data collected from the 16 genotypes in common among all trials were used to estimate trait correlation and dissect Genotypes by Environment Interaction (GEI).
-In the upcoming code we are going to estimate BLUPs for each environment following the model  $Y = G + rep + e$
+In the upcoming code we are going to estimate BLUPs for each combination of trait and environment following the model the mixed model  $Y = G + rep + e$ where _G_ is considered random and _rep_ fixed

 ```
 #plot blup all together